nepfaff/robot_payload_id/README.md

 ```
 The payload inertial parameters should correspond to the last link parameters
 identified by the second run minus the ones identified by the first run, i.e. the ones
 stored in `identified_params/params.npy` and passed to the second run.
+This parameter
+difference is printed by the script.
+Specify `--payload_frame_name` if you want to
+print them in a particular frame.

 ## Reparameterized System ID